anandpanda3/Telegram-Uploader/README.md

 # Go telegram uploader

-Upload your media , videos or pictures syncing a folder in your system with your telegram bot.
+Uploads your media , videos or pictures syncing a folder in your system with your telegram bot.
 It will detect file creation.

 ## How to build